 One of the main concerns for owners and vets when treating an animal with cancer is that they have a good quality of life.
 However, many owners are worried that they will not be able to tell if their pet is suffering and although we all talk about ‘quality of life’ this is a hard concept to actually define.

-Appetite is another important factor to think about for an animal’s quality of life, but again this will vary between patients.
+Appetite is another important factor to consider for an animal’s quality of life, but this will vary between patients.
 For example, a Labrador may be in quite a lot of pain but will continue to eat, whereas a cat may only feel mildly unwell and can stop eating.
 Many owners often use appetite as one of the main factors in assessing suffering in their pet but it is important to remember that some animals can be in significant discomfort and will continue to eat.

 Palliative care is a phrase that is used a lot in veterinary medicine, particularly for animals with cancer.
 The focus of palliative care is on making life as good as possible by managing pain and other symptoms.
 We use palliative care in veterinary oncology when we choose not to pursue a specific anti-cancer treatment – this may be because we have exhausted all of the possible treatment options.
 However, owners may also choose palliative care over other forms of treatment for a variety of reasons and we always respect this decision.
 Veterinary Oncologists are very experienced at delivering palliative care and we can often suggest care plans for animals with cancer to make their remaining time as comfortable as possible.